domnian/PaperDragon-Docs/index.md

 ------
 PaperDragon is a Personal fork of the High Performance Spigot Fork known as Paper with small improvements and features added here and there.

-PaperDragon contains various [features and changes](features.md), most imported from [Empire Minecraft](https://url.domnian.com/emc), who uses their own custom fork of Paper called [EmpireCraft](https://github.com/starlis/empirecraft).
+PaperDragon contains various [features and changes](features.md), most imported from [Empire Minecraft](https://url.domnian.com/emc) under [MIT](https://opensource.org/licenses/MIT), who uses their own custom fork of Paper called [EmpireCraft](https://github.com/starlis/empirecraft).

 Almost everything in PaperDragon is [configurable](config.md).